Electrified Bivouacking

 A second suggestion to Winnebago was to enhance Revel’s onboard power.
 While Winnebago has modestly improved the Revel’s battery capacity since going electric a couple of years ago, Jayco now offers far more off-grid power.
 Jayco’s 48-volt power solution is specified as follows:

-• 48V - 210 amp hour intelligent lithium battery providing 10KW hours of power
+48V - 210 amp hour intelligent lithium battery providing 10KW hours of power

-• 3,500W inverter
+3,500W inverter

-• 2nd 48V alternator is dedicated to a lithium battery
+2nd 48V alternator is dedicated to a lithium battery

-• 30 amp electrical service with detachable power cord
+30 amp electrical service with detachable power cord

-• 200W of roof-mounted solar panels
+200W of roof-mounted solar panels

-• Slow-charge solar panel for chassis battery
+Slow-charge solar panel for chassis battery

-Additional Features and Attention to the Details
+Additional Features and Attention to Details

 Further design refinements are present in the powered rear side window.
 Unlike in the Revel, the Terrain’s wet bath door is just wide enough to serve as a privacy divider between the front and rear of the vehicle when opened.
 This can be helpful if one person is up early or late while another sleeps in the back of the Terrain.
 It also helps protect the rear sleeping area from light coming in from the front of the coach.
 The placement of lighting above the exterior toilet access port shows an excellent user-centered design.
-A larger refrigerator and a residential-style faucet, which makes cleaning dishes easier, are welcomed additions to the kitchen area, as are two clever extending countertop surfaces.
+A larger refrigerator and a residential-style faucet, which makes cleaning dishes easier, are welcome additions to the kitchen area, as are two clever extending countertop surfaces.

-Jayco’s JAYCOMMAND touch panels powered by Firefly reduce internal wiring.
-An onboard air compressor is also provided, something that Revel owners have to add to air-up tires after dropping their pressure to maximize traction and make trail travel smoother.
+Jayco’s JAYCOMMAND touch panels, powered by Firefly, reduce internal wiring.
+An onboard air compressor is also provided, something that Revel owners have to add to air up tires after dropping their pressure to maximize traction and make trail travel smoother.
 Jayco’s JRIDE® suspension seems a step up in quality from the Revel and offers Koni® shocks and a heavy-duty rear stabilizer.
 The Terrain also comes better equipped from Mercedes-Benz with fully powered front seats.
 Finally, except for the exterior wrap package, which is fortunately optional, the aesthetics of the Terrain are far more upscale than the Revel.

 At first glance, the Jayco Terrain may seem like a Revel clone.
-However, it has benefitted from the Revel being on the market for a few years.
+However, it has benefited from the Revel being on the market for a few years.
 Jayco designers have made several meaningful improvements to the Terrain.
 Overall, seeing this kind of competition moving the highly competitive adventure van segment forward is welcome.
 Incremental advances in safety, power, comfort, and convenience come with each passing year, but the 2023 Terrain marks a significant advancement in all these areas.

 MORE ELECTRIFIED BIVOUACKING